-This article looks at the Top 7 Fitness Tracker Smartwatches, for children over the age of eight years old.
+This article looks at the Top Ten Fitness Tracker Smartwatches, for children over the age of eight years old.
 It looks at the advantages and disadvantages of them, so that you can make an informed decision about the best one to buy to meet your needs.

-Xiaomi Mi Band 5/6
+1. Xiaomi Mi Band 5/6

 On the smallest setting, the strap fits children’s wrists and the device is thin and sleek, making it very comfortable to wear.
-It only needs to be charged approximately once a month.
+It only needs to be charged once a month.
 However, you can’t set up the activity tracker and heart rate monitor for a child user unless you’re over the age of 18, and if you have more than one child with a Mi Band, you’ll need a separate mobile phone to sync each one.
 But you can do an approximate setting.
 When a child is wearing the band, the steps count won’t be as accurate, as it’s set for an adult stride, but it does allow for a rough estimate of step and activity.
 The bands for the watch are easy to personalise.
 You can set a sedentary reminder.

-Garmin Vivofit Jr
+2. Garmin Vivofit Jr

 This smartwatch and fitness tracker is bright and colourful with various Disney designs (Mickey Mouse, Princesses, Spider Man, Star Wars) for the buckled watch-strap.
 It’s highly durable, and water resistant.
 The battery should last for a year – but it’s been reported to be around half that depending on use.
 Parents can monitor their children’s steps, sleep and activity via their mobile phone and can award points for doing tasks.
 When children have done one hour of activity per day they advance in a game and their activity unlocks adventures.
 This smartwatch does not have GPS, and some reviewers have commented that the screen is a little bit dark, but this seems to be a common complaint across various brands of smartwatches.

-YAMAY Fitness Trackers
+3. YAMAY Fitness Trackers

 This is advertised as being suitable for children, with its pedometer, step counter and water resistance.
 It’s available with various coloured buckle-on straps.
 It has various different fitness modes depending on the sport or activity being undertaken, ie. running, walking, tennis, football, dancing etc. It measures steps, distance, calories burned, heart rate, activity time and sleep.
 It’s possible to check social media on the watch.
 The battery needs charging every 5-8 days.
 It’s easy to set up on the iPhone and can be synced with other Apple health apps.